puregorill/JSC64/README.md

 I am not a professional coder in any way and to be honest I don't really know what I am doing.

+Everything here is for personal use and educational purposes only.
+Everything is absolutely without warranty.

+If something does not work or causes damage, I take no responsibility in any way.

 <br />

 This project fulfills 2 learning goals for me personally: